-In defense of Rangers’ GM Jon Daniels, who is GMing for his job
+‘Going for it’ finally catches up with Rangers GM Jon Daniels

 It worked because the Rangers were winning, thanks in large part to the many moves and decisions made by JD before Nolan’s arrival.

-In the fall of 2010, Nolan recruited “Ray Bob” to buy the Rangers.
+In 2010, Nolan recruited “Ray Bob” to buy the Rangers.
 That was the same year JD was named MLB Executive of the Year.

-Egos swell, feelings are easily hurt, and this awkward arrangement between two different styles met its end when the owners of the team went with the much younger guy after the ‘13 season.
+Egos swell, feelings are easily hurt, and this awkward arrangement between two different styles met its end when the owners of the team went with the much younger guy after the 2013 season.
 Did JD stab Nolan in the back?
-Likely to some degree, both in order to retain his job and return final baseball decision making to his IPhone.
+Likely to some degree, both in order to retain his job and return final baseball decision-making to his iPhone.

 Like any break up, there was no good way to handle it, and the Rangers didn’t.
 There is no good way to say goodbye to Nolan Ryan unless it’s on his terms.
 And never believe the narrative that Nolan was perfect and all of his decisions were doubles to home runs.
 The man has his flaws like any of us.

-The problem for the Rangers is since the team reached the 2010 World Series, the majority of the decisions were made to find that one, missing piece to give them that title.
+The problem for the Rangers is since the team reached the 2010 World Series, the majority of the decisions were made to find that one missing piece to give them that title.
 And they were all big money moves.

 Adding Adrian Beltre in 2010.
 Paying for Yu Darvish.
 Acquiring Ian Desmond.
 Dealing for Prince Fielder.
 Adding Yovani Gallardo.
-Signing Shin Soo Choo.
+Signing Shin-Soo Choo.
 Dealing for Cole Hamels.
 Trading for Lucroy.

 And look at how the Rangers’ have spent that money to remain in contention: